QuickBooks Blog

 What Is Accounts Payable?

-In addition to this, your cash flow statement represents an increase or decrease in accounts payable in the prior periods.
-Say your firm’s accounts payable increases as compared to the previous period.
-This means that your business is purchasing more goods on credit than cash.
-However, say your accounts payable reduce relative to the previous period.
-This implies that you are meeting your short-term obligations at a faster rate.
+In addition to this, your cash flow statement represents an increase or decrease in accounts payable from prior periods.
+For example, if your firm’s accounts payable increases as compared to the previous period, this means that your business is purchasing more goods on credit than cash.
+However, if your accounts payable reduce relative to the previous period, this implies that you are meeting your short-term obligations at a faster rate.

 What Is the Role of Accounts Payable?

-Accounts payable management is essential for you as a small business.
-This is because it ensures that your accounts payable contributes positively towards your business’s cash flows.
-That is it helps you to minimize late payment costs like interest charges, penalties, etc.
+Accounts payable management is essential when running a small business, because it ensures that your accounts payable contributes positively towards your business’s cash flows.
+This means it helps you to minimize late payment costs, such as interest charges, penalties, etc.

-Further, it helps to reinvest the funds into your business that you would have otherwise paid to your suppliers.
-That is accounts payable acts as an interest-free source of finance for your business.
-Provided these are managed effectively.
+It also helps to reinvest the funds into your business that you would have otherwise paid to your suppliers, as accounts payable acts as an interest-free source of finance for your business, provided these are managed effectively.

-In addition to this, effective accounts payable management practices ensure building trust with your suppliers.
-That is honoring the agreed payment terms and paying your suppliers on time.
-Building trustworthy and strong relationships with suppliers are essential.
-This is because it helps you to receive goods on better credit terms from your vendors.
+In addition to this, effective accounts payable management practices ensure that you're building trust with your suppliers by honoring the agreed payment terms and paying your suppliers on time.
+Building trustworthy and strong relationships with suppliers are essential, because it'll help you to receive goods on better credit terms from your vendors.

-Effective accounts payable management also ensures that proper controls are in place.
-That is it helps in avoiding errors like duplicate payment, inaccurate invoices, fraud by suppliers, inefficient processes, or late payment.
+Effective accounts payable management also ensures that proper controls are in place and helps to avoiding errors, such as duplicate payment, inaccurate invoices, fraud by suppliers, inefficient processes, or late payment.

-Accounts payable if managed effectively indicates the operational effectiveness of your business.
-Too high accounts payable indicates that your business will face challenges in settling your supplier invoices.
-However, too low accounts payable indicates your business is giving up on the benefits of trade credit.
+Accounts payable, if managed effectively, indicates the operational effectiveness of your business.
+Too high of an accounts payable indicates that your business will face challenges in settling supplier invoices, however, too low accounts payable indicates your business is giving up on the benefits of trade credit.

-Proper accounts payable management helps in organizing and maintaining supplier information and payment terms.
-This means it ensures that all the vendor invoices, purchase orders, and other expenditures are tracked and paid on time.
-Furthermore, it will also help in avoiding missing payments.
+Proper accounts payable management helps when organizing and maintaining supplier information and payment terms.
+This means it ensures that all the vendor invoices, purchase orders, and other expenditures are tracked and paid on time, it will also help in avoiding missing payments.

 What Is the Accounts Payable Process?

-Streamlining the accounts payable process is an essential aspect of your business growth and development.
-However, it is often overlooked as managing accounts payable is a backend task.
-Therefore, you need to make your accounts payable process efficient so that it provides a competitive advantage to your business.
+Streamlining the accounts payable process is an essential part of growing and developing your business, though, as managing accounts payable is a backend task, it is often overlooked.
+You need to make your accounts payable process efficient so that it provides a competitive advantage to your business.

 Capturing Data Through Chart of Accounts

-An ideal accounts payable process begins with a proper chart of accounts.
-A chart of accounts is a statement or report that captures all your accounting transactions including accounts payable.
-Quickbooks online accounting software categorizes your transactions and breaks them down into various categories.
-These include assets, liabilities, incomes, and expenses.
+An ideal accounts payable process begins with a proper chart of accounts, which is statement or report that captures all your accounting transactions, including accounts payable.
+QuickBooks Online Accounting Software categorizes your transactions and breaks them down into categories, such as assets, liabilities, income, and expenses.

-Generally, Quickbooks provides a list of standard accounts like accounts payable, accounts receivable, purchase orders, payroll expenses, etc. However, if you do not see an account that you need, you can add your own accounts manually in your chart of accounts.
+Generally, QuickBooks provides a list of standard accounts, like accounts payable, accounts receivable, purchase orders, payroll expenses, etc. However, if you do not see one that you need, you can add your own manually in your chart of accounts.

-Therefore, the chart of accounts would help you to track your accounts payable expenses in a proper manner.
-You can also generate your chart of accounts in Microsoft Excel or Google Sheets.
+The chart of accounts helps you track your accounts payable expenses in a proper manner, and you can also generate your chart of accounts in Microsoft Excel or Google Sheets.

 Add Vendor Details

-You need to add details of all your suppliers into your accounting software or Microsoft Excel Sheet in case you are starting your business.
+When you're starting your business, you'll need to add the details of all your suppliers into your accounting software or Microsoft Excel Sheet.

-In case you are using online accounting software like Quickbooks, you can add suppliers and details relating to such suppliers into the software itself.
-These details include address, email Id, contact number, website, tax registration number, etc.
+If you're using online accounting software, like QuickBooks, you can add your suppliers details into the software itself, these details will include address, email, contact number, website, tax registration number, etc.

-Accordingly, the 2/10 net 30 payment term means you can take a 2% discount on the total due amount.
-This is if you pay your invoice by October 9.
-Otherwise, you would have to pay the full amount standing against the due invoice by November 9.
+The other set of standard payment terms can include 2/10 net 30.
+If we consider the same example as above, the 2/10 net 30 payment term means you can take a 2% discount on the total due amount if you pay your invoice by October 9, otherwise you'll have to pay the full amount due by November 9.

 Checking and Filling Invoice Details